dmitri-blinov/commons-jexl/README.md

 + Multidimensional arrays can be accessed by using new syntax `arr[x,y]` as well as by using older syntax `arr[x][y]`

-+ Array element assignment operator `x[0] = value` now tries to perform implicit type cast of the assigned value
++ Array element assignment operator `arr[x] = value` now tries to perform implicit type cast of the assigned value

 + Single expression functions can be defined by using `=>` fat arrow operator without outer curly braces

-+ Variadic functions can be defined by using `...` syntax after the last function argument
++ Variadic functions can be defined by using `(a...)` syntax after the last function argument

 + Function closures implement all basic java-8 `@FunctionalInterface` interfaces, so that it is possible to pass a function closure as an argument to java method that accepts such interfaces